rabbitmq/rabbitmq-website/site/monitoring.md

 in environments where environment variables that can affect [rabbitmq-plugins](./cli.html) are overridden.

+## <a id="clusters" class="anchor" href="#clusters">Monitoring of Clusters</a>

+Monitoring a single node is easy and straightforward.

+When monitoring clusters it is important to understand the guarantees provided by API endpoints used.
+In a clustered environment every node can serve metric endpoint requests.
+In addition, some metrics are node-specific while others are cluster-wide.

+Every node provides access to [node-specific metrics](#node-metrics) for itself.
+Like with [infrastructure and OS metrics](#system-metrics), node-specific metrics must be collected for each cluster node.

+Prometheus and management plugin API endpoints have important differences when it comes to what metrics they serve and how cluster-wide metrics are aggregated.
+### Prometheus

+With the Prometheus pluginm every node provides access to [node-specific metrics](#node-metrics).
+Prometheus queries the metric endpoint, `{hostname}:15692/metrics`, and stores the results.
+Cluster-wide metrics are then computed from this node-specific data.

+### Management Plugin

+With management plugin, every node provides access to [node-specific metrics](#node-metrics) for itself as well as other cluster nodes.

+Cluster-wide metrics can be fetched from any node that [can contact its peers](./management.html#clustering).
+That node will collect and combine data from its peers as needed before producing a response.

+With management plugin, inter-node connectivity issues will [affect HTTP API behaviour](./management.html#clustering).
+Choose a random online node for monitoring requests.
+For example, using a load balancer or [round-robin DNS](https://en.wikipedia.org/wiki/Round-robin_DNS).

 ## <a id="deprecations" class="anchor" href="#deprecations">Deprecated Health Checks and Monitoring Features</a>
 ### Legacy Intrusive Health Check